AABearBots/First-Closed-Doors-Competition/README.md

 #### A Quick Logs Overview
 ```
 .
-├── AACloudPlatform
+├── AACloud
-├── Logs             			# Note: same dir level as AACloudPlatform
+├── Logs             			# Note: same dir level as AACloud
 	└── _Your_Team_ 		# Directory named after your team
 	   └── Trading 			# Named after process (e.g. Trading, Indicator, etc)
 		   └── _YourBot_ver_    # Named after your Bot
 			   └── ...logs 	# See below for details
 ```
 **Log name format:** _Date(Yr-Mo-Day-Hr-Min)--RandId--SourceFile.log_
-\* _SourceFile_ is the name of the AACloudPlatform file to check for associated error or output.
+\* _SourceFile_ is the name of the AACloud file to check for associated error or output.

 **Selected Log Guide:\***
 1.  _~.This.Bot.log:_ Errors and outputs specific to your bot in its repository.
 All other logs point to CloudPlatform files.